Role: Mechanic (B1)

 Location: Twin Peaks, St Athan

-Hours of Work - Seasonal Shift: Monday – Sunday: 5 or 4 days, 07:00 – 17:45 or 07:00 – 18:15 (depending on shift).
+Hours of Work – Seasonal Shift: Monday – Sunday (5 days or 4 days; 07:00 – 17:45 or 07:00 – 18:15 depending on shift).
+Attendance hours from 1 September to 31 May (plus 10 days refresher training every August)

-Salary: £28,354.14 plus £6,000 shift premium per annum.
+Salary: £28,354.14 plus £6,000 shift premium per annum

 We have an exciting opportunity for an experienced, self-motivated Mechanic (B1) to join our dynamic team, using your experience within the aircraft engineering environment for all maintenance activities, including scheduled and unscheduled maintenance in response to our customers’ requirements.